spacelab-ufsc/spacelab/README.md

 ## Licenses

 The SpaceLab follows a strong open-source approach in order to encourage and promote knowledge.
 Then, refer to the LICENSE file in the GitHub page for each repository.
-In general, the licenses used are GPLv3 for firmware/software, CERN-OHL-S v2 for hardware, and CC-BY-SA-4.0 for documents.
+In general, the licenses used are GPLv3 for firmware/software, CERN OHL-S v2 for hardware, and CC-BY-SA-4.0 for documents.
 Please, double check licenses and third-part components used with other licenses, since restrictions might apply.